-Warfighter Information Network-Tactical (WIN-T) is the Army's current and future tactical communications network backbone that provides seamless, assured, communications for the Soldier along with advanced network management tools to support implementation of a commander's intent and priorities – incrementally.
-WIN-T Increment 1 establishes a network backbone that provides the full range of data, voice and video communications to battalion and above echelons using satellite communications nodes that set up at-the-quick-halt to successfully meet operational requirements.
+Warfighter Information Network-Tactical (WIN-T) is the Army's current and future tactical communications network backbone, delivering seamless, assured mission command, advanced communications and a comprehensive common operating picture in support of joint, coalition and civil missions worldwide.
+As part of the Army’s “ONE TACTICAL NETWORK,” WIN-T Increment 1 establishes an at-the-halt network backbone that provides the full range of data, voice and video communications to command posts at the battalion and above echelons, using both line-of-sight (LOS) and beyond-line-of-sight (BLOS) communications nodes.

 WIN-T Increment 1 comprises over 90 percent of the Army’s tactical network.
 The Army began fielding WIN-T Increment 1, formerly known as the Joint Network Node Network, in 2004 and completed fielding in 2012.
 To support expanding network requirements and improve the readiness of today’s operational force, the Army is fielding several major upgrades to WIN-T Increment 1 that provide increased throughput and interoperability while hardening cyber security.